 I am writing to apply for the Library Assistant position at Kentish Town Library, as advertised on Gumtree.
 With a strong background in customer service and a deep enthusiasm for community-driven learning environments, I am eager to contribute to the ongoing success and vibrant atmosphere of your library.

-To excel in any library assistant role, skills such as customer service skills, excellent communication, attention to detail, teamwork and great organisational skills are crucial.
+To excel in any library assistant role, skills such as customer service, excellent communication, attention to detail, teamwork, and strong organisation are crucial.
 Make sure to demonstrate these in your library assistant cover letter to get the hiring manager’s consideration.

-When citing your qualifications, experience, skills and so forth, always remember to extrapolate the ways in which these things align with the role requirements or demonstrate your capacity to offer value as a new employee.
-Be clear as to these things, even if it feels like you’re spelling them out to the hiring manager.
+When citing your qualifications, experience, skills, and so forth, always remember to explain how they align with the role requirements or demonstrate your capacity to add value as a new employee.

 I have over two years of experience working in a busy customer-facing environment, where I developed excellent organisational and communication skills.
 In my previous role as a customer service assistant, I was responsible for managing inquiries, maintaining records, and providing assistance to a diverse range of people.
 My ability to work efficiently, both independently and as part of a team, means I could be of immediate value to the Wood Green Library team.